Updated June 27, 2023

 Think about how certain policies have personally influenced your own life or the lives of your loved ones.
 Facts are easy to gloss over, but personal experiences help people relate to you and appreciate why you care.

 This is especially helpful if your family members seem uninterested in discussing politics.
-Talking about corrupt politicians in Washington might seem irrelevant to them, but corruption is at the root of issues like student debt, immigration, and the opioid crisis.
+Talking about corrupt politicians in Washington D.C. might seem irrelevant to them, but corruption is at the root of issues like student debt, immigration, and the healthcare.
 It’s likely that your loved one is directly impacted by corruption—even if they don’t realize it.

 4. Use our video to get the conversation started.